darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 ![metadata config](./export-selected/metadata-config.png#w66)

-The parameters entered into this dialog are saved along with other export parameters to user presets and the last entered values are retained when darktable is closed.
+The parameters entered into this dialog are saved along with other export parameters to user presets and the last entered values are retained when Ansel is closed.

 ## general settings